 The Financial Times Ranks Cornell University’s Johnson School Among World’s Top 10 MBA Programs

-The Samuel Curtis Johnson Graduate School of Management, part of the Cornell SC Johnson College of Business, is now ranked the 8th MBA program worldwide among 100 of the top business schools in the Financial Times’ 2023 Global MBA Ranking.
-Among MBA programs in the United States, the Cornell Johnson School holds the 5th highest ranking.
-The 100 ranked MBA programs represent the top 4% of the more than 2,500 MBA programs.
+The Samuel Curtis Johnson Graduate School of Management , part of the Cornell SC Johnson College of Business, is now ranked the 9th MBA program worldwide and retains its position as 5th in the United States among 100 of the top business schools in The Financial Times’ 2024 Global MBA Ranking.
+The 100-ranked MBA programs represent the top 4% of the more than 2,500 MBA programs.